 The Legal Research Community Authoring Project (LRCAP) is CALI’s initiative to foster the creation of legal educational materials in the area of Legal Research.
 The materials are peer-reviewed by the LRCAP advisory panel – a committee of American Association of Law Libraries (AALL) Academic Law Libraries Special Interest Section (ALL-SIS).
-As of June 2018, CALI has published over 160 Legal Research lessons, including at least one state specific lesson published or in progress for 49 U.S. states.
+As of October 2020 CALI has published over 170 Legal Research lessons, including at least one state-specific lesson published or in progress for 49 U.S. states.
 You can view a map of lessons completed and in progress here.

 But there’s still more work to be done!